rmwc/rmwc/README.md

 ## Recent updates

-v8.0.4 is here!
-This release includes bug fixes of v8.0.0.
+v8.0.5 is here!
+This release includes a bug fix for the menu renderToPortal issue [800](https://github.com/rmwc/rmwc/issues/800).

 - `npm i rmwc@latest` or `npm i @rmwc/button@latest`.
 - React 17 now usable as a peer dep